alist-org/docs/docs/guide/advanced/ipa.md

 But for ios>=16, you need to name the ipa file: `original file name@bundle-identifier.ipa`, that is, you need to add `@bundle-identifier` on the original basis, in which `bundle-identifier` is the `CFBundleIdentifier` of Info.plist in the IPA package.
 Such as:

 - aszs@rn.notes.best.ipa

+Recommended to use [ipa-renamer](https://github.com/Xhofe/ipa-renamer) to rename your ipa files automatically and quickly.